MirantisContainers/mke-docs/content/docs/reference/authentication/authentication.md

 ## Configuration

 You can configure authentication for MKE 4 through the `authentication` section of the MKE configuration file.
-The settings for each of the individual authentication methods are disabled.
+By default, the settings for each of the individual authentication methods are disabled.
 To enable a service, set its `enabled` configuration option to `true`.
 Doing so will install the authentication method of your choice on your cluster.